• Skip to primary navigation

 Instructions

-• Prepare your vegetables by grating them with a box grater on a cutting board or using a food processor to shred or chop them.
-The food processor will make the preparation process easier and quicker if you own one.
+• Prepare carrots, cabbage and onion by grating them with a box grater on a cutting board or using a food processor to shred or chop them.

 • In a large bowl, soak mung bean noodles in hot boiling water for 50 seconds until softened and clear.
 Strain immediately shaking out as much excess water.
 Transfer to a large bowl.
 Cut the noodles into smaller pieces with clean kitchen scissors.

-• Into the large mixing bowl with strained noodles, combine ground pork, carrots, cabbage, mushrooms, onions, eggs, salt, black pepper and sugar.
+• Add ground pork, carrots, cabbage, mushrooms, onions, eggs, salt, black pepper and sugar to the noodles.
 With clean hands, mix well.
 Set aside.
 Optional: Take about 1 tablespoon and pan fry or microwave for 40 seconds until cooked to taste test it.
 If needed, adjust the seasoning by adding more salt, black pepper or sugar.

 • In a separate small bowl, combine all-purpose flour and cold water.
 This will be your egg roll “glue”.